Apply Here for Fall 2022: Applications are due June 15, 2022

 Once you create your account, it's time to add the program(s) you are applying for.
 Search for University of Dubuque to view all available programs from the University of Dubuque and the University of Dubuque Theological Seminary.

-Please note that the $30 application fee is nonrefundable.
+Please note that the $30 application fee, paid online at the time of application submission, is nonrefundable.

 Like many other theological institutions, the University of Dubuque Theological Seminary requires criminal history checks, including driving records, before an applicant's admission file will be considered complete and ready for review.
 This policy has been adopted to address the safety and well-being both of our Seminary community and of the churches, agencies, and other institutions that our students and alumni/ae serve.

 Our checks will include these steps: verification of social security numbers; searches of state data bases for criminal histories, motor vehicle violations and sexual offender lists; and searches of county or other local jurisdictional criminal records of places of residence.
 The Seminary Admissions Committee may consider the impact of any offenses disclosed in these checks as possible grounds for denial of admission or matriculation.